IATI/IATI-Standard-Website/README.md

 Tests are run using [pytest](https://pytest.org/) as it [provides a number of benefits](https://pytest-django.readthedocs.io/en/latest/#why-would-i-use-this-instead-of-django-s-manage-py-test-command) over stock Django test approaches.

 Please be aware that very rarely tests using the database may return an OperationalError warning that the database cannot be destroyed as it is being accessed by other users.
 If the tests are otherwise passing it is advised that tests should be run again as this is a rare race condition glitch in pytest-django test teardown.
+The likelihood of this error occurring increases if subsets of tests that use the test database are run on their own.
+For example, if `pytest -k test_can_create_about_child_pages` is run.

 ```
 # Run tests from the project root
 pytest